Flow Network based Generative Models for Non-Iterative Diverse Candidate Generation: Introduction

 {\bf In this paper, we thus focus on the specific machine learning problem of turning a given positive reward or return function into a generative policy which samples with a probability proportional to the return.} In applications like the one mentioned above, we only apply the reward function after having generated a candidate, i.e., the reward is zero except in a terminal state, and the return is the terminal reward.
 We are in the so-called episodic setting of RL.

 The proposed approach views the probability assigned to an action given a state as the flow associated with a network whose nodes are states, and outgoing edges from that node are deterministic transitions driven by an action (not to be confused with normalizing flows;~\citet{rezende2016variational}).
 The total flow into the network is the sum of the rewards in the terminal states (i.e., a partition function) and can be shown to be the flow at the root node (or start state).
 The proposed algorithm is inspired by Bellman updates and converges when the incoming and outgoing flow into and out of each state match.
 A policy which chooses an action with probability proportional to the outgoing flow corresponding to that action is proven to achieve the desired result, i.e., the probability of sampling a terminal state is proportional to its reward.
-In addition, we show that the resulting RL setup is off-policy; it converges to the above solution even if the training trajectories come from a different policy, so long as it has large enough support.
-The main contributions of this paper are as follows: \begin{itemize}[topsep=0pt,itemsep=2pt,parsep=2pt,partopsep=2pt,leftmargin=1cm] \item We propose GFlowNet, a novel generative method for unnormalized probability distributions based on flow networks and local flow-matching conditions: the flow incoming to a state must match the outgoing flow. \item We prove crucial properties of GFlowNet, including the link between the flow-matching conditions (which many training objectives can provide) and the resulting match of the generated policy with the target reward function.
-We also prove its offline properties and asymptotic convergence (if the training objective can be minimized).
-We also demonstrate that previous related work~\citep{buesing2019approximate} which sees the generative process like a tree would fail when there are many action sequences which can lead to the same state. \item We demonstrate on synthetic data the usefulness of departing from seeking one mode of the return, and instead seeking to model the entire distribution and all its modes. \item We successfully apply GFlowNet to a large scale molecule synthesis domain, with comparative experiments against PPO and MCMC methods. \end{itemize}
+In addition, we show that the resulting setup is off-policy; it converges to the above solution even if the training trajectories come from a different policy, so long as it has large enough support on the state space.